Our people

 Co-founder and Development Manager, Ockham Residential

-Mark grew up in Mt Wellington, a fifth-generation Aucklander, the son of a tomato farmer, a proud alumnus of Penrose High School (now One Tree Hill College), and an occasional equestrian.
-He studied Mathematics at the University of Auckland where he met Benjamin Preston — and after graduating, bummed around for a bit, thinking and labouring.
+Mark grew up in Mt Wellington, a fifth-generation Aucklander, the son of a tomato farmer and a proud alumnus of Penrose High School (now One Tree Hill College).
+He studied Mathematics at the University of Auckland where he met Benjamin Preston — and after graduating, travelled around for a bit, thinking and labouring.

 He started a painting business with brother Carl, which morphed into a building business with their father, Lance.
 In 2009, this evolved into Ockham Residential, the Auckland ‘urban regenerators’ with an ebullient vision for the city’s future.
 Specifically: "To make beautiful buildings that people love to live in, homes that honour this dynamic Pacific city, stand the test of time, inspire others — and bring an awesome Auckland lifestyle to as many people and communities as we can."